 The restaurant serves traditional Croatian dishes but with a modern twist and lovely plating.
 Make sure you taste their seared tuna on a bed of avocado cream, octopus stew, and shellfish with homemade noodles.
 Bread is homemade, and you also get a chance to taste some. of the premium Croatian olive oil.

 Contacts: Ulica E. de Amicis 16, Rovinj | t: +385 95 852 4383 | e: [email protected]

 Restaurant Orca – $$

 Restaurant Orca is located in the residential area of Rovinj.
 It is a family-run restaurant serving Istrian and Mediterranean dishes.
-Produce is fresh and local.
+The produce is fresh and local.
 It is honest, homemade food.
 This restaurant used to be very popular among locals.
 And it still is to a certain extent.
-However, we find that in the last few years the quality went down a lot.
+However, we find that in the last few years, the quality went down a lot.
 We live it on our list because some of our friends still claim it to be their favorite.
 So, we leave it for you to judge!

 Pizzeria zita – $$

 Opened in 2020, by a few Italians, pizzeria Zita is the first (and so far the only) pizzeria in Rovinj that serves Naples-style pizza with fluffy, soft dough and raised edge (called cornicione).